ocularminds/bootcamp/assignments/task1.md

         - add the arraylist to the map of students

     Key -> studentNumber: List(record)

-    add any student record to the collection getStuent(studentNumber) >> List continain the student data
+    B1. getStuent(studentNumber) >> List continain the student data

-    print(List) display a student data in a single line
+    B2. print(List) display a student data in a single line